r1skkam/Methodology/internal.md

 Serve-Html = On
 ```

 --> Create a specific web page for error or use the default one.

 --> Create an implant to be downloaded by the client.
 By default the error message indicate this URL : ```http://isaProxysrv/ProxyClient.exe```

+--> Patch by Microsoft (MS16-077): Location of WPAD file is no longer requested via broadcast protocols bnut only via DNS.

 ### WSUS